 The UWE website provides an overview of financial topics and is a great resource for budgeting advice.

 Application forms for additional funds are available from Information Points.
-Some funds on the other hand will require an appointment so you will need to contact UWE's Student Money Service via any Information Point.
+Some funds on the other hand will require an appointment so you will need to contact UWE's Student Money Service via their webpage and complete a Student Enquiry form.

 Consumer advocacy group Which? offer an educational website regarding all things monetary for University students.
 Visit https://university.which.co.uk/ to see more.